Head and Neck Cancers We Treat

 Medical oncology focuses on treating cancer with medications that affect the whole body, such as chemotherapy.

 If you receive chemotherapy for head and neck cancers, it is often used in combination with radiation therapy.
-Drugs to boost the immune system (immunotherapy) are not currently mainstream therapies for head neck cancer.
+Drugs that boost the immune system (immunotherapy) are not currently mainstream therapies for head and neck cancer.

 Targeted therapy

-Targeted therapy uses medication that targets the proteins and genes that cause cancer to grow.
-The aim of targeted therapy is to block the growth and spread of cancer cells and limit damage to healthy cells.
-In some cases, targeted therapy may be given alone or in combination with chemotherapy.
+Targeted therapy uses medications that target the proteins and genes that cause cancer to grow.
+The aim is to block the growth and spread of cancer cells and limit damage to healthy cells.
+In some cases, targeted therapy may be given alone or with chemotherapy.

 The treatment for some thyroid cancers is radioactive iodine along with thyroid hormone suppression therapy.